todogroup/ospology/ospology-live/framework.md

 [Interested?](#interested)

-## About OSPOlogy
+## About OSPOlogy Live

-OSPOlogy is an initiative under the TODO group which offers best practice sharing online workshops open to all, from folks just starting their OSPOs to seasoned OPSOers!
-These sessions typically are led by a TODO member covering one topic or sharing their organization&#39;s OSPO journey.

-For further details see https://github.com/todogroup/ospology
+OSPOlogy Live is a series of conferences designed as interactive lectures and breakout rooms that aim to connect open source program office (OSPO) professionals from both local and international spheres.
+The events facilitate the exchange of knowledge and information on existing projects within open source communities, as well as provide a platform to discuss emerging trends and collaborate on best practices in OSPOs tailored to the specific needs of each region.

+* Current efforts are being done in Europe, wiht the aim to expando to other countries in upcomming years.

 ## Problem statement

 The OSPO movement is expanding across industries and regions of all types and sizes.
 Due to the wide range of responsibilities and ways to operate, OSPO professionals usually find it difficult when it comes to implementing OSPO best practices, policies, processes, or tools for their open source management efforts.

-To help people with their open source challenges.

 ## Introducing OSPOlogy workshop

+We are introducing a new framework for hybrid small-scale conference targeted to discuss important topics for OSPOs.
+This format provides a more intimate and interactive setting for participants to engage in discussions, share knowledge, and build relationships with like-minded professionals.

-We are introducing a new framework for in-person OSPO workshops so people can talk openly about their organization&#39;s open source challenges and work together on shared solutions.
+This way, people can talk openly about their organization's open source challenges and work together on shared solutions.
 The workshop initiative aims to bring together the various communities involved in OSPO-specific topics to help organizations effectively implement OSPO Programs based on specific region needs.

 Topics range from safely using open source to license compliance, sustainability, contributing back to the community, and more.
 For the full list of OSPO-specific topics please see [https://ospomindmap.todogroup.org/](https://ospomindmap.todogroup.org/).